 From time to time we may become involved in legal proceedings or be subject to claims arising in the ordinary course of our business.
 We are not presently a party to any legal proceedings that, if determined adversely to us, would individually or taken together have a material adverse effect on our business, results of operations, financial condition or cash flows.
 Regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.

 C. Organizational Structure

 The diagram below depicts our current organizational structure that resulted from an internal restructuring consummated in July 2015.
-Please refer to Note 1 to our consolidated financial statements included elsewhere in this annual report for additional information regarding the internal restructuring.

 D. Property, Plants and Equipment